kmishra9/PL2-AWS-Setup/README.md

 3. Running terraform
   - In a Terminal, navigate to this cloned GitHub repository.
-  - Initialize Terraform with the Terminal command `terraform init`
+  - Initialize Terraform with the Terminal command `terraform init`.
   - Next, run `terraform apply` to start the automated build.
-This will take several minutes
+This will take several minutes.
+  -

 ## Final Touches

+1. AWS Workspaces for Researchers
+  - At this point, an `Administration` workspace has been created but individual researchers will also need their own workspaces in order to access the setup.
+  - Unfortunately, Terraform is unable to provision AWS Workspaces for each individual researcher automatically so every reasearcher needs to have a seperate Workspace created for them
+  - Researcher Workspace Creation
+    - TODO 1
+    - TODO 2

+2. Creating Passwords for IAM Users
+  - At this point, Terraform has generated IAM users for administrators, researchers, and log analysts, but hasn't yet assigned any of them passwords.
+  - Each IAM user also follows a standardized format, such as `Administrator_2` or `Researcher_0`, meaning you'll need to assign real people to these IAM users and generate passwords for each of them to be able to access the console.
+Your copy of the Documentation Template should be invaluable in allowing you to cleanly organize this information.